 The chargeback process is separate from other dispute resolution services like those available through eBay or PayPal.
 You may also have a right to a chargeback for PayPal purchases if your credit card is linked to your PayPal account, and PayPal’s dispute resolution process was unsuccessful.

 There are some circumstances when a chargeback may not be available.
 For example, if you:

 - selected 'cheque' or 'savings' as the account type on a debit or EFTPOS card

 - paid with cash, money transfer, cheque, direct debit or BPAY

 - are eligible to lodge an insurance claim

 There are time limits for card issuers to submit chargeback claims.
 Time limits vary and can be anywhere between 45 and 120 days from:

-Cardholders who are not satisfied with their card issuer’s decisions as to whether or not to request a chargeback, have the right to raise a complaint with the Financial Ombudsman Service (FOS).
-FOS provides free and independent dispute resolution assistance to individuals and small business owners who are unable to resolve complaints with financial service providers.
+If you’re not satisfied with your card issuer’s decisions on a chargeback, you have the right to raise a complaint with the Financial Ombudsman Service (FOS).
+FOS provides free and independent dispute resolution help to individuals and small business owners who are unable to resolve complaints with their financial service providers.